Oleksii Poroshenko: Career

 In 2006 Poroshenko worked at Merrill Lynch as an analyst.

 From 2007 to 2009 he worked for the Confectionery Corporation Roshen as an economist.
 In 2009, he became a Sales Manager.

 During 2009-2010 worked as an adviser for the Ministry of Economy of Ukraine.

 From January to August 2010, he was Deputy Head of the trade and economic mission of the Consulate General of Ukraine in China.
 From August to September 2010 he was acting Deputy Head.

 From September 2010 to June 2011 he was Vice-Consul of the Department of Economic Affairs at the Consulate General of Ukraine in Shanghai.

+In February 2013, Oleksii Poroshenko ran in the by-election to the Vinnytsia Oblast Council as a candidate of the Batkivshchyna in electoral district No. 3 (Bershad).
+The by-election was held to replace Hryhoriy Zabolotnyi, who had been elected to the Verkhovna Rada in 2012.
+Poroshenko won the by-election, defeating his closest rival of the Party of Regions.

 In October 2014, Poroshenko was elected Deputy of Ukraine from the Petro Poroshenko Bloc "Solidarity" in the single-mandate constituency №12 in the Vinnytsia region.
-According to the Central Election Commission, Poroshenko scored 64.04% or 62,359 votes on the electronic protocols of precinct commissions.
+According to the Central Election Commission, Poroshenko scored 64.0% or over 62 thousand votes, defeating his closest rival Oleksandr Slobodianiuk of the Self Reliance party by 50.1%.

 Poroshenko did not take part in the 2019 Ukrainian parliamentary election.